JesperKrogh/terraform-blueprint/README.md

 * A seperate VPC (10.0.0.0/16)
 * 1 subnet 10.0.1.0/24 (for a single management host) with an elastic IP assigned.
 * 1 subnet 10.0.0.0/24 (for all the Ceph nodes) with internet through a NAT gateway.
+* 1 DNS zone in route53 (ceph.internal) for the hosts.
+* Static DNS names for all OSD's and MON's
+* Using cloud-init it will set hostnames and search paths appropriately
+* Install ssh-key ready for ansible to pick up the work from there.

+Enjoy.